Dance & Fitness

 Beloved music teacher at St. Anselm School, David shares his passion for music teaching guitar, ukulele and saxophone with the Fairmount community.
 David has a BS in Music Education from Malone University.
 When he’s not in our community teaching, you may find David hanging out in one of his favorite spots in Ohio – the corner of E. 9th and Carnegie.

-Caitlin Luck, Voice Faculty
+Caitlin DiFranco, Voice Faculty

-Caitlin Luck has been teaching voice lessons since 2016.
+Caitlin DiFranco has been teaching voice lessons since 2016.
 She uses voice science and modern pedagogy as a basis for her lesson instruction.
 She specializes in classical music, but also enjoys singing and teaching in musical theater and other CCM styles.

 Joseph Rangel, Guitar & Ukulele Faculty